snowplow/documentation/docs/recipes/recipe-anonymous-tracking/index.md

 Snowplow provides two ways for limiting the amount of PII you capture and store:

 - Not collecting the PII in the first place (this is covered in this recipe)
-- Pseudonymizing the PII during enrichment (on by default in Try Snowplow, but configurable with Snowplow BDP)
+- Pseudonymizing the PII during enrichment (on by default in Try Snowplow and BDP Cloud, but configurable with Snowplow BDP)

 You will be updating your JavaScript tracker implementation to stop setting and collecting the following four fields: